microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-delta.md

 Get a set of [event](../resources/event.md) resources that have been added, deleted, or updated in one or more calendars.

 You can get specific types of these incremental changes in the events in all the calendars of a mailbox or in a specific calendar, or in an event collection of a **calendarView** (range of events defined by start and end dates) of a calendar.
-The calendar can be the default calendar or some other specified calendar of the user's, or, it can be a group calendar.
+The calendar can be the default calendar or some other specified calendar of the user's.
+In the case of getting incremental changes on **calendarView**, the calendar can be a group calendar as well.

 A **delta** function call is similar to a `GET /events` or `GET /calendarview` request for the specified calendar, except that by appropriately applying [state tokens](/graph/delta-query-overview#state-tokens) in one or more of these calls,